JackFurby/Bootscout-theme/README.md

 * Section page: Display links to various scout sections if set (can set sections in theme options)

 ### To do
-* add counters for number of scouts, leader and groups etc.
 * Make a guide to use theme